tylertitsworth/5th-age-srd/Classes/Wizard.md

 ### Specialist Advantage

-Daily spells of your chosen school become recharge 16+ after battle.
-They still count as daily spells for abilities that trigger off daily spells.
+Full Recovery spells of your chosen school become recharge 16+ after battle.
+They still count as full recovery spells for abilities that trigger off full recovery spells.

 #### Champion Feat